-SharePoint and Power BI come together perfectly in Office 365 to create an expense report solution that easily accounts for your team’s global presence and globally accrued expenses.
-“Create an expense report” solution in SharePoint is an old scenario, but with Power BI coming to the forefront, I know you’re going to get more than the same-old-story out of this post.
+In this post, Power BI Expense Reports will be created Office 365 using SharePoint.
+You’ll see how to create an expense report solution that easily accounts for your team’s global presence and globally accrued expenses.
 Below I demonstrate how to use these technologies, along with trustworthy web site data from Wells Fargo (as an example), to quickly build an expense report solution that converts global/worldwide expenses to a single currency…US Dollars in this case.

 The first step to creating the solution is to import currency exchange rates from a reputable data source.
 I chose Wells Fargo for this demo solution, but please note that in a production environment you should thoroughly understand the terms of service (TOS) and licensing for any third-party services you leverage.

 - Launch Power BI and use the Get Data function to import data from a Web Site

 - Specify the URL and choose the Edit option to launch the Power Query Editor

 - Apply required transformations to prepare imported data for the final solution